Fee Schedule Explanations

 A nonrefundable fee of $40.00 is payable by all students who do not pay during the designated fee payment period unless their late payment was due to the fault of Montana State University Billings.
 If a bank declines payment on a check and returns it to Montana State University Billings, a late registration fee shall be charged to the student offering the check in payment of fees.
 The late registration fee applies to students enrolled for six credit hours or less beginning the second week of classes.

 Students who elect to audit a course must pay the normal per credit hour fee as outlined in the student fee schedule.

-Any person not otherwise enrolled, and who does not want to register in a course for college credit, may with instructor approval enroll upon payment of a $5.00 per credit hour fee.
+Any person not otherwise enrolled, and who does not want to register in a course for college credit, may with instructor approval enroll upon payment of a $30.00 per class.
 Listening fees are nonrefundable.

 A $30.00 nonrefundable application fee is assessed to each person applying for admission for the first time as an undergraduate student.
 Normally, this fee applies only to the period for which the person is making initial application at the undergraduate level.
 If the applicant is accepted and does not register, admission to MSU Billings is cancelled.
 The applicant has one calendar year from the semester of initial application to apply for readmission without paying an additional application fee.
 After one year, the $30.00 application fee is assessed again.
 A $40.00 application fee is assessed for a graduate program, the same restrictions being applied.

 A minimum of $70.00 per semester credit hour is charged for continuing education courses.
 Individual course fees vary.

 Several Montana State University Billings courses require additional fees.
 Examples of these are art classes, science labs, or field trips.
 Some practicum and internship classes require an extra fee for professional liability insurance.
 A complete schedule of course related fees are available from the Business Office web site: www.msubillings.edu/boffice